Seahawks QB Geno Smith won’t face charges after suspected DUI arrest

-King County prosecutors on Thursday announced they will not file charges against Seahawks quarterback Geno Smith in connection with an arrest on suspicion of DUI in January 2022.
+King County prosecutors on Thursday announced they will not file charges against Seahawks quarterback Geno Smith in connection with a 2022 arrest on suspicion of DUI.

-A statement from the Prosecuting Attorney’s Office said Smith’s blood alcohol level was .038, less than half the limit where a driver can be determined to be legally impaired.
-The level of THC in his blood was just over half of the level at which prosecutors can prove DUI, the statement said.
+The Prosecuting Attorney’s Office said Smith’s blood alcohol level was .038, less than half the limit where a driver can be determined to be legally impaired.
+The level of THC in his blood was just over half of the level at which prosecutors can prove DUI, the agency said in a statement.

 As such, prosecutors said they don’t “believe we can prove DUI or reckless driving beyond a reasonable doubt.”